icatproject/topcat/yo/README.txt

 Note: Visual Studio Express (VCBUild.exe) is used by the module node-gyp to compile native addons.
 On windows, if you run "npm install", you will probably  get an error complaining about MSBuild.
 I think the node-gyp module is used to build the Socket.io-client module used by karma.
 If you don't use websocket for testing, you may not need it and just ignore the error.
 Installing Visual Studio Express 2013 with Update 4 for Windows Desktop (Must be the desktop version) did fix the issue for me.

+To build topcat and minify the project:

+  grunt build

+To server the build with grunt:

+  grunt serve:dist

 Proxy setting note: npm does not use environment variables for proxy.
-Instead use the following commands
+Instead use the following commands:

     npm config set proxy http://proxy.company.com:8080
     npm config set https-proxy http://proxy.company.com:8080